AllenInstitute/hbadata/README.md

 install.package("devtools")

 # Install hbadata
-devtools::install_github("edelsonc/hbadata")
+devtools::install_github("AllenInstitute/hbadata")
 ```

 ## Licensing
-The license this source code is release under is TBD.
+The license this source code is released under is GPL v.2.

 ## Additional Details
 The source version of this package contains the code necessary to format the raw data downloaded from the [Allen Institute](http://human.brain-map.org/static/download) into the hosted `.rda` files.
 This code is located in `data-raw`.
 A `README.txt` is to follow.